Who Uses TOEIC? Corporate Score Requirements and 13 Workplace Contexts

 Japan

 Japan is the single largest TOEIC market.
-Large firms treat TOEIC L&R as a near-default requirement for new graduate (shinsotsu) hiring, and many embed it directly into career progression policies:
+Large firms treat TOEIC L&R as a near-default requirement for new graduate (shinsotsu) hiring, and many embed it directly into career progression policies.
+Typical patterns — not specific cut scores:

-• Internal promotion: Many firms gate promotion to manager (kacho / bucho) on reaching a Blue or Gold band score.
+• Internal promotion: Many firms gate promotion to manager (kacho / bucho) grades on reaching a specific certificate band; the band required is usually stated in internal HR policy.

 • Partial coverage: Smaller domestic SMEs may not require TOEIC at all, but the moment a firm has any overseas revenue, the test tends to appear on the HR checklist.